Today we're going to explore a brand new and particularly fun lucid dreaming technique.

 (Once again, remind your friend to never - under any circumstances - tell you what has been placed inside)

+You are now in possession of a container that will remain unopened for your entire lifetime.
 One that contains items that will forever remain a mystery!

 The point of this should be clear: you have created a desire and a mystery that you can carry with you, but will never satisfy.